Indian annexation of Hyderabad: Skirmish at Kodad

 On 6 September an Indian police post near Chillakallu village came under heavy fire from Razakar units.
 The Indian Army command sent a squadron of The Poona Horse led by Abhey Singh and a company of 2/5 Gurkha Rifles to investigate who were also fired upon by the Razakars.
 The tanks of the Poona Horse then chased the Razakars to Kodad, in Hyderabad territory.
 Here they were opposed by the armoured cars of 1st Hyderabad Lancers.
 In a brief action, the Poona Horse destroyed one armoured car and forced the surrender of the state garrison at Kodad.

 Indian military preparations

-On receiving directions from the government to seize and annex Hyderabad, the Indian army came up with the Goddard Plan (laid out by Lt.
+On receiving directions from the government to seize and annex Hyderabad, the Indian Army came up with the Goddard Plan (laid out by Lt.
 Gen. E. N. Goddard, the Commander-in-Chief of the Southern Command).
 The plan envisaged two main thrusts – from Vijayawada in the East and Solapur in the West – while smaller units pinned down the Hyderabadi army along the border.
 Overall command was placed in the hands of Lt.
-Gen. Rajendrasinghji, DSO.
+Gen. Rajendrasinghji.

 The attack from Solapur was led by Major General Jayanto Nath Chaudhuri and was composed of four task forces: